 • OPERATING SYSTEM REQUIREMENTS: THE SUPPLIER’S COMPUTER SOFTWARE REQUIRES I5-CORE OR EQUIVALENT COMPUTER WITH A MINIMUM OF 8GB RAM, AND 256GB SSD STORAGE AND WINDOWS 10 OR 11 OPERATING SYSTEM AND CONNECTIVITY TO THE INTERNET THROUGH ETHERNET, WIFI OR MOBILE DATA.
 THE CUSTOMER IS RESPONSIBLE FOR ENSURING THAT THEIR OPERATING SYSTEM MEETS THESE REQUIREMENTS.

-(A) The Supplier has developed certain software applications and platforms which it makes available to subscribers on a pay-per-use basis for the purpose of the performance of semen analysis measurements.
+(A) The Supplier has developed certain software applications and platforms which it makes available to subscribers for the purpose of the performance of semen analysis measurements.

 (B) The Customer wishes to use the Supplier’s service.

 (C) The Supplier has agreed to provide, and the Customer has agreed to use and pay for the Supplier’s service subject to the terms and conditions of this agreement.

 1.1 The definitions and rules of interpretation in this clause apply in this agreement.